s3942372/CCS_Blog/posts/assignment_2.md

 This alongside the random lyrics and the other visual effects made for what I believe to be a very zany and chaotic piece of net art.
 ![Never Ending, It Is](/assignment_2/a2p8.png)

 Like so, you see the final result of my project.
 If I had more time, will, and am not bogged down by the assignment of my other classes, I would like to add to the piece where alongside the random languages, the button also has random colours and fonts triggered each time by the button press and/or sound the microphone picks up.
-Alas, I have not done this.
+Alas, I have not done this, and from the amount of times my laptop has had issues the past two weeks I'd rather not push my luck.
 Perhaps another day, another time.